Leunsel/CheatEngineLua/docs/Manifold-Framework.md

   for backward compatibility, and older files that only carry `Category` are normalized on load through `GetSaveCategoryPath()`.
 - `/`, `\`, `>` and `|` are accepted as separators in `Category`, and output always uses `" / "`.
+- `Area` (string, optional, since 1.6.0) says which of the game's maps a save is on, for the Teleporter Map.
+It is an attribute, never part of the key, so setting or clearing it rekeys nothing and every generated `TeleportToSave('<key>')` record keeps working.
+A save without one belongs to the area its top category names, provided that name is declared in `teleporter.Areas.Names` or used explicitly by another save; a top category that is not a declared area ("Bosses", "Default") derives nothing. `GetSaveArea(save)` answers with the area and whether it was derived, `SetSaveArea(key, area)` sets or clears the field, and `AssignDerivedAreas()` writes the derived areas into the file once, for a table that wants the file to say what the map shows.
 - File: `%USERPROFILE%\AppData\Local\Manifold\Teleporter\Teleporter.<Target>.Saves.txt`.
   `SaveLookup()` tries that file first and falls back to the table file of the same name, which is handy for shipped tables with predefined jump targets.